 “People with asthma or with any chronic lung disease have an increased risk of a more serious case if they get infected with COVID-19,” says Baker, a professor of medicine and the director of the Mary H. Weiser Food Allergy Center at University of Michigan.

 Can Make Pneumonia Worse

 For instance, “if they develop pneumonia and they have underlying asthma and bronchial airway inflammation, this can make the pneumonia more serious,” he says.

 Yet much is still unknown about how easily the COVID-19 infection spreads, its severity and its impact on people with asthma specifically.
-While other coronaviruses that circulate have been shown to cause asthma flares, “no one has yet published a paper showing that patients with asthma who get COVID-19 have a different course with the infection,” Baker says.
+Viruses, and respiratory viruses in particular, are a well-known cause of asthma flares.
+But “the small studies published so far have not come to a consensus on whether patients with asthma who get COVID-19 have a different course with the infection,” Baker says.

 Dr. Brian Schroer, director of allergy and immunology at Akron Children’s Hospital in Ohio, also notes the lack of research to date.
 “We don’t really know how much more susceptible people with asthma are to having complications.”
 At this time, there is no data to say how much more likely a person with asthma is to develop pneumonia due to coronavirus, or how much more likely a person with asthma is to develop severe complications or not recover as easily.